RefactoringGuru/design-patterns-cpp/README.md

     ]
 }
 ```
-Then you just need to start the executable.In case you have some doubts here you have an useful [tutorial] using vscode.
+Then you just need to start the executable.
+In case you have some doubts here you have an useful [tutorial] using vscode.

 ## Contributor's Guide